 PRO TIP #3: At this point, you’d better have your umbrella, souvenirs and snacks.
 You’ve left modern civilisation behind.

 Bilit Rainforest Lodge is accessible only by boat and its location is surprisingly wild given there’s a village just across the river with a mosque and another lodge whose compound you can see next door.
 The staff were friendly, and rooms basic but perfectly adequate meaning they had comfortable beds, hot water showers and air conditioning.
 The only problem: the goddamn mosquitoes!

 I slathered on repellent and even put on a long sleeved shirt in preparation for the feeding frenzy at dusk.
 But foolishly, I had knee length tights on.
 Form fitting.
 Black.
 Guess who donated half a litre of blood that evening?
 The buggers could only get at my lower body given I was sitting down and this stretched my tights out around my hips and thighs, so by nightfall, I l looked like I had some exotic bum pox.

-PRO TIP #4: Ditch anything tight or revealing – this ain’t Fashion Week.
-Loose tops and pants of tight weave* will help.
+PRO TIP #4: Ditch anything dark in colour, too tight or revealing – this ain’t Fashion Week.
+Light-coloured loose tops and pants of tight weave* will help.
 Bear in mind, the mozzies aren’t deterred by natural repellent which I considerately brought so either go with environment-destroying DEET or cover up.

 *Test for how tight a weave simply by holding the article up to a light source.
 Minimal light should come through!